Richard Nixon: U.S. House of Representatives (1947–1950)

 In his memoirs, Nixon wrote that he joined the House Un-American Activities Committee (HUAC) "at the end of 1947".
 However, he was already a HUAC member in early February 1947, when he heard "Enemy Number One" Gerhard Eisler and his sister Ruth Fischer testify.
 On February 18, 1947, Nixon referred to Eisler's belligerence toward HUAC in his maiden speech to the House.
 Also by early February 1947, fellow U.S. Representative Charles J. Kersten had introduced him to Father John Francis Cronin in Baltimore.
 Cronin shared with Nixon his 1945 privately circulated paper "The Problem of American Communism in 1945", with much information from the FBI's William C. Sullivan who by 1961 headed domestic intelligence under J. Edgar Hoover.

-By May 1948, Nixon had co-sponsored a "Mundt–Nixon Bill" to implement "a new approach to the complicated problem of internal communist subversion ...
+By May 1948, Nixon had co-sponsored the Mundt–Nixon Bill to implement "a new approach to the complicated problem of internal communist subversion ...
 It provided for registration of all Communist Party members and required a statement of the source of all printed and broadcast material issued by organizations that were found to be Communist fronts."
 He served as floor manager for the Republican Party.
 On May 19, 1948, the bill passed the House by 319 to 58, but later it failed to pass the Senate.
 The Nixon Library cites this bill's passage as Nixon's first significant victory in Congress.

-Nixon first gained national attention in August 1948, when his persistence as a HUAC member helped break the Alger Hiss spy case.
+Nixon first gained national attention in August 1948, when his persistence as a House Un-American Activities Committee member helped break the Alger Hiss spy case.
 While many doubted Whittaker Chambers's allegations that Hiss, a former State Department official, had been a Soviet spy, Nixon believed them to be true and pressed for the committee to continue its investigation.
-After Hiss filed suit for defamation, Chambers produced documents corroborating his allegations.
-These included paper and microfilm copies that Chambers turned over to House investigators after hiding them overnight in a field; they became known as the "Pumpkin Papers".
+After Hiss filed suit, alleging defamation, Chambers produced documents corroborating his allegations, including paper and microfilm copies that Chambers turned over to House investigators after hiding them overnight in a field; they became known as the "Pumpkin Papers".
 Hiss was convicted of perjury in 1950 for denying under oath he had passed documents to Chambers.
 In 1948, Nixon successfully cross-filed as a candidate in his district, winning both major party primaries, and was comfortably reelected.